ysyk2021/the-art-of-active-reading-how-to-engage-with-texts-and-get-more-out-of-your-reading/src/conclusion.md

 While the principles of active reading remain constant, it is important to adapt your approach based on the type of text you are engaging with.
 Whether it is fiction, non-fiction, academic literature, or poetry, understanding the unique characteristics and purpose of each genre will enrich your reading experience.

-Subchapter 2: Final Thoughts and Recommendations for Readers
+Final Thoughts and Recommendations for Readers
 ------------------------------------------------------------

 As we reach the end of this book, I would like to leave you with some final thoughts and recommendations to help you on your continuous journey of active reading: